How to Build a Small Castle in Minecraft

 I do something similar with the outer wall of the castle by putting down Stairs by each Stone pillar.

-One of the best ways to decorate a castle is to actually give it some wear and tare.
+One of the best ways to decorate a castle is to actually give it some wear and tear.
 No castle is perfectly clean and polished looking.

 If you were using Cobblestone or Stone Bricks you luckily have the options of Mossy Cobblestone, Mossy Stone Bricks, and Cracked Stone Bricks.
 Placing them around in the walls can help make your castle appear older and more rugged.